Nicola Williams Senior Chartered Legal Executive

 Nicola specialises in non-contentious construction work.

-- Advising a bank on construction documents for refurbishment/new build to create new branches under a major expansion project
+- Advising a new bank on construction documents for refurbishment/new build to create new branches under a major expansion project

 - Advising social housing providers on development agreements, drafting bespoke construction documents and preparing templates for their future construction projects